NBA Rumors: ‘Bleacher Report’ Thinks Cavaliers Should Trade J.R. Smith Or Tristan Thompson

 If there is one team that has had a depressing offseason thus far, it would be the Cleveland Cavaliers.
 After becoming used to making it to the NBA Finals with LeBron James leading the way, things will be changing in a big way this coming season.
 James is no longer playing for his hometown team after signing a four-year contract with the Los Angeles Lakers.

 Cleveland is left with a core of Kevin Love, Tristan Thompson, J.R.
-Smith, Jordan Clarkson, and George Hill from last years team.
+Smith, Jordan Clarkson, and George Hill from last year’s team.
 Tyronn Lue will have a lot of work to do in order to keep the Cavaliers in playoff contention.

 Bleacher Report took a look at some moves that the Cavaliers could still make before the offseason ends.
 One of those moves that they suggest making is trading either J.R.
 Smith or Tristan Thompson.